Drug test: Presumptive substance testing

 Presumptive substance tests attempt to identify a suspicious substance, material or surface where traces of drugs are thought to be, instead of testing individuals through biological methods such as urine or hair testing.
 The test involves mixing the suspicious material with a chemical in order to trigger a color change to indicate if a drug is present.
 Most are now available over-the-counter for consumer use, and do not require a lab to read results.

 Benefits to this method include that the person who is suspected of drug use does not need to be confronted or aware of testing.
 Only a very small amount of material is needed to obtain results, and can be used to test powder, pills, capsules, crystals, or organic material.
 There is also the ability to detect illicit material when mixed with other non-illicit materials.
 The tests are used for general screening purposes, offering a generic result for the presence of a wide range of drugs, including Heroin, Cocaine, Methamphetamine, Amphetamine, Ecstasy/MDMA, Methadone, Ketamine, PCP, PMA, DMT, MDPV, and may detect rapidly evolving synthetic designer drugs.
 Separate tests for Marijuana/Hashish are also available.

 There are five primary color-tests reagents used for general screening purposes.
 The Marquis reagent turns into a variety of colors when in the presence of different substances.
 Dille-Koppanyi reagent uses two chemical solutions which turns a violet-blue color in the presence of barbiturates.
 Duquenois-Levine reagent is a series of chemical solutions that turn to the color of purple when the vegetation of marijuana is added.
 Van Urk reagent turns blue-purple when in the presence of LSD.
 Scott test's chemical solution shows up as a faint blue for cocaine base.

 In recent years, the use of presumptive test kits in the criminal justice system has come under great scrutiny due to the lack to forensic studies, questioned reliability, rendering of false positives with legal substances, and wrongful arrests.

 Saliva drug screen / Oral fluid-based drug screen

 Saliva / oral fluid-based drug tests can generally detect use during the previous few days.
-Is better at detecting very recent use of a substance.
+It is better at detecting very recent use of a substance.
 THC may only be detectable for 2–24 hours in most cases.
 On site drug tests are allowed per the Department of Labor.

 Detection in saliva tests begins almost immediately upon use of the following substances, and lasts for approximately the following times: